A.C.N.M. Foundation, Inc. Scholarships and Awards

 Louis M. Hellman Midwifery Partnership Award

 The intention of this award is to present a national award of recognition to a obstetrician/gynecologist who has been a champion/supporter of midwifery practice.
-This is a joint award given by the American College of Nurse-Midwives, the A.C.N.M.
-Foundation, Inc., and the Midwifery Business Network.
+This is a joint award given by the A.C.N.M.
+Foundation, Inc., American College of Nurse-Midwives, and the Midwifery Business Network.

 A.C.N.M.
 Foundation Staff Appreciation Award